write2taran/email_agent/README.md

 - SQLite tables must have readable names or specify via `--table`

 ---

-## 📜 License

-MIT License — free for commercial and private projects.

----

 ## 🤝 Contributing

 Pull requests welcome, especially for: